KevinMarquette/kevinmarquette.github.io/_posts/2018-07-09-Powershell-NameIt-generate-random-data.md

     PS:> Invoke-Generate
     lhcqalmf

 The real magic happens when we start to provide template strings with patterns in them.
-Quite often, we have a pattern in mind and NameIt lets us build on that.
+Quite often, we have a pattern in mind and NameIT lets us build on that.
 Here we use '?' for random characters and '#' for random numbers.

     PS:> Invoke-Generate "cafe###-???"
     cafe176-yhj

 ## Template functions

-There is also support for in-line template functions for common patterns or random data.
+There is also support for in-line template functions for common patterns.
 If we need a random name and an address for example:

     PS:> Invoke-Generate "[person], [address]"
     Sarah Garcia, 10096 Tililebuik Commons

-The reason that I use NameIt is because it includes a good set of template functions that are easy to use.
+The reason that I use NameIT is because it includes a good set of template functions that are easy to use.

     `[alpha]`: selects a random character (constrained by the -Alphabet parameter).
     `[numeric]`: selects a random numeric (constrained by the -Numbers parameter).